trbachmann/keeper/README.md

-# Keeper
-Keeper is an application to help users track the projects they are working on to stay on task and accomplish their goals.
-Keeper is modled after Google Keep.
+# KeeperKeeper is an application to help users track the projects they are working on to stay on task and accomplish their goals.
+Keeper is modeled after Google Keep.
 Users can save notes about multiple projects, add lists of items they need to do in order to complete a project, check them off as they go and edit or delete any part of a note.

 ### Set-Up:
 #### Front-end